 The costumes worn symbolize the peasant lifestyle—simple designs, vibrant colors, flowers, ribbons and embroidery.
 In the sense that dance is a physical expression and celebration of life, the spirit of the founding families of St. Nicholas Orthodox Church and many generations before them is proudly captured by the Russian Dancers.

 Director Rosemary Pyrch Simpson studied dance for 15 years while instructing for many years in the Pittsburgh area.
-She has been the director of this group for 30 years.
+She has been the director of this group for over 30 years.